Zeo666/AllTheRoles/README.md

 The lovers have a second win condition: The lover that dies due to their partner being killed will become the Avenger in the next round.\
 The Avenger needs to kill the player responsbible for their lovers death for both Lovers to win. \
-The Avenger will initially spawn in a vent and will be invisible to everyone until they come within a certain distance of their target.\
+The Avenger will be invisible to everyone until they come within a certain distance of their target.\
-An arrow will indicate to their target that the Avenger is coming for them.
+An arrow will indicate to their target that the Avenger is coming for them.\
+If Avenger Activate Time is set to "After Meeting" the Avenger will spawn in a random unsealed vent.
 ### Game Options
 | Name | Description | Type | Default |
 |----------|:-------------:|:------:|:------:|